intelligentplant/py-app-store-api/README.md

 `python example/implicit_grant_flow.py`

+#### Saving your session to reduce number of logins

+The `intelligent_plant.session_manager` module provides functionality to save your session to your operating systems keyvault using the library [keyring](https://pypi.org/project/keyring/).
+To use this module you must have keyring installed:

+`pip install keyring`

+With keyring installed you can now use it as shown in the stored session examples.

+Running the stored session example will use the device code flow to authenticate the first time (or if your session expires) but will otherwise use the stored credentials:

+`python example/stored_session/stored_session.py`

+You can see the stored session values using:

+`python example/stored_session/get_stored_session.py`

+And you can clear the stored session using:

+`python example/stored_session/clear_session.py`

+You can also see this being used in a Jupyter notebook in `example/stored_session/jupyter.ipynb`.

 ### Querying a local App Store Connect or Data Core node

 To run the NTLM (windows authentication) example you will need to have a data core node available on the local network.